Skip to main content

 Customizing result columns

-By default, DQX appends _error and _warning result columns to the output DataFrame or Table to flag quality issues.
+By default, DQX appends _errors, _warnings, and _dq_info (only if certain checks are used) result columns to the output DataFrame or Table to flag quality issues.
 You can customize the names of these result columns by specifying extra parameters when creating the engine.

 from databricks.sdk import WorkspaceClient